Axular/FirstMilestone/README.md

 ## what is all about

-Our project is made by us during advanced programming course at Bar-Ilan University in order to acquire the necessary features for our integration into the industry, such as:
+Our project has made during advanced programming course at Bar-Ilan University in order to acquire the necessary features for our integration into the industry, such as:

 * Code designing
 * Experiment in OOP developing